How to apply for Medicine A100

 We anticipate that the earliest date we will be able to confirm a decision is January/February 2023.
-Some candidates may be placed on a waiting/hold list if their performance at interview was close to our offer threshold.
-We will endeavour to make all final decisions by the end of March 2023.
+Some candidates may be placed on a reserve list if their performance at interview was close to our offer threshold.
+Applicants will be informed if we wish to add you to the reserve list, and you will be asked to consent so we can contact you at a later stage.
+We will endeavour to make all final decisions (offer, reserve or reject) by April 2024.

-Candidates whose interview score is at the final threshold for an offer will be ranked on their aptitude test score and/or evidence of educational/socio-economic disadvantage (see widening participation section).
+Candidates whose interview scores are tied at the final threshold for an offer will be ranked on their aptitude test score to determine who receives an offer.

-Successful applicants will be invited to attend an Offer Holder day event.
+Successful applicants will be invited to attend an Applicant Visit Day.

 Summary of places available

-This table shows a summary of the places available and applicatons received for 2021 entry.
+This table shows a summary of the places available and applications received for 2023 entry.

 A104 (Health Foundation Year)